The DNA Leadership

 Jothan Frakes, MERGE.SHOW and Private Label Registrar (PLISK.COM), (Executive Director)*

-Jothan Frakes is the co-founder of the MERGE.SHOW conference that gathers numerous conferences, meetups, and events under one roof for an amazing inter-disciplinary fusion of talent and networking.
+Jothan was co-founder of the MERGE.SHOW conference that gathers numerous conferences, meetups, and events under one roof for an amazing inter-disciplinary fusion of talent and networking.
 He also is the CEO of ICANN Accredited Registrar $$$ Private Label Internet Service Kiosk (plisk.com).
-Registering his first domain name in 1991, Jothan has developed, pioneered and worked with a variety of systems in DNS, security, messaging, naming and hosting since, holding roles in numerous registries and registrars, and inventing a variety of technologies that are widely in use.
+Registering his first domain name in 1991, Jothan has developed, pioneered and worked with a variety of systems in DNS, security, messaging, naming and hosting since, holding key roles consulting on subject matter for major firms such as Mackenzie and KPMG, as well as a long career in numerous registries and registrars, auction, appraisal, advertising and aftermarket systems, as well as inventing a variety of technologies that are widely in use in Instant Service, Name Suggestion, Blockchain and Internationalized Domain Names (IDN).

-An early pioneer in Internationalized Domain Names, Frakes has contributed as a volunteer developer with Mozilla, and played a vital role in the past decade ensuring ccTLDs and new TLDs would function in most browsers and certificate authorities through efforts in coordinating the Public Suffix List with ICANN’s contracting and Stability and Security Advisory Committee.
+An early pioneer in IDN and Domain Name innovation, Frakes has contributes as a volunteer developer with Mozilla and Joomla, and played a vital role in the past decade ensuring ccTLDs and new TLDs would function in most browsers and certificate authorities through efforts in coordinating the Public Suffix List with ICANN’s contracting and Stability and Security Advisory Committee.

 Statton Hammock, MarkMonitor, (Secretary)*